Night Shift (1932 film)

 Night Shift (French: Service de nuit) is a 1932 French comedy film directed by Henri Fescourt and starring Marcel Barencey, Gaston Dupray and Paulette Dubost.
 It is based on the 1913 German play Tired Theodore by Max Ferner and Max Neal which has been adapted for the screen a number of times.
-A separate Swedish-language version Tired Theodore was also produced.
+A separate Swedish-language version Tired Theodore, directed by Gustaf Edgren, was also produced in 1931.